AGMach7/real-time_ml_on_data_streams/README.md

    ```

 Make sure to keep this guide handy for future reference, and keep all API keys and sensitive information secure.

-## Contributing

-If you welcome contributions from other developers, explain how they can contribute to your project.
-Include guidelines for pull requests and code style.

-## License

-This project is licensed under the MIT License

-## Acknowledgments

-Acknowledge and thank your team, mentors, or anyone who contributed to the project's success.